-Keep your family member steady as they get up and pivot them onto the chair.
-Once they are seated, let them rest for a while and double check that they aren’t in any pain.
-When you are confident that they can stand without hurting themselves or falling over again, help them back onto their feet and notify their GP that they’ve suffered a fall.
+Keep your loved one steady as they get up and pivot them onto the chair.
+Once they are seated, let them rest for a while and double-check that they aren’t in any pain.
+When you’re confident that they can stand without hurting themselves or falling over again, help them back onto their feet and notify their GP that they’ve suffered a fall.

 Who to talk to after an elderly loved one falls over

 One of the biggest issues surrounding elderly falls is reporting.
-Millions of older people fall every year, but the number of people who tell their doctor or family is shockingly low.
-This not only affects the elderly person in question but prevents healthcare providers, and bodies like the NHS, from knowing how common they are and setting aside enough money to adequately support older people.
+Millions of older people fall every year, but the number who tell their doctor or family is shockingly low.
+This not only affects the elderly person in question but prevents healthcare providers, and bodies like the NHS, from knowing how common falls are and setting aside enough money to adequately support older people.

 If an elderly loved one falls over, it’s vital that they tell their GP.
 Research shows that falling over once doubles an older person’s chances of falling again and neglecting to tell a doctor can delay the diagnosis of an underlying health condition.

-If you are worried about an elderly relative falling over while you aren’t around, talk to them about wearing a fall detector.
-Fall detectors are designed to detect sudden changes in direction and speed and send for help automatically if the user suffers a fall.
+If you’re worried about an elderly relative falling over while you aren’t around, talk to them about wearing a fall alarm.
+These personal devices are designed to detect sudden changes in direction and speed, sending for help automatically if the user suffers a fall.

 Privacy & Cookies Policy

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.